-Working in congress with some of the UK’s major contractors Land & Water’s innovation and specialist equipment have help unlock some of the highest profile flood defence projects in the UK.
+Working in partnership with some of the UK’s major contractors, Land & Water’s innovation and specialist equipment have helped unlock some of the highest profile flood defence projects in the UK.

 Maidenhead, Windsor and Eton flood alleviation scheme

 In 1999 we used the largest fleet of specialist inland dredging and earthmoving equipment ever seen in the UK to excavate more than 600,000m3 of material.
-This was to form the upper reaches of the Maidenhead, Windsor and Eaton flood alleviation scheme.
+This was to form the upper reaches of the Maidenhead, Windsor and Eton flood alleviation scheme.
 We also placed more than 24,000m2 of underwater scour protection blanket.
-And none of the spoil was moved more than 3 miles by road.
+And none of the spoil was moved more than three miles by road.

 Tilgate Dam, Crawley, West Sussex

-Part of the Upper Mole Flood protection scheme we won this £4.7m project because of our innovative strategy to win dam construction materials by constructing a wetland within the site.
-Extending the lake and saving more than 6000 lorry movements through the town.
+As part of the Upper Mole flood-protection scheme, we won this £4.7m project with our innovative strategy to use dam-construction materials by building a wetland within the site.
+By extending the lake, we saved more than 6,000 lorry movements through the town.